acestream/ace-network-docs/docs/list-of-operations/add-broadcasting-rights-contract.md

 - `dateStart` - timestamp of the contract start
 - `dateEnd` - timestamp of the contract end
 - `duration` - total duration of the broadcasting according to the contract (in seconds)
-- `value` - total value of the contract in XAT
+- `value` - total value of the contract in XAB

-This operation registers the contract from the real (offchain) world in the blockchain and unlocks `value` XAT if there are any locked tokens.
+This operation registers the contract from the real (offchain) world in the blockchain and unlocks `value` XAB if there are any locked tokens.